 Turkey took its case to NATO, a spokeswoman for the alliance confirmed.
 Turkey, a key member of the group, is expected to make a presentation on the incident in Brussels Tuesday.

-British Foreign Minister William Hague Sunday called the incident "outrageous" and said he condemned it wholeheatedly."
+British Foreign Minister William Hague on Sunday called the incident “outrageous” and said he condemned it wholeheartedly.”